Frank Chamizo: Career in Cuba

 In 2010, Chamizo won a world bronze medal for Cuba; he was only 18 at the time.
 The next year, he returned to the world championships, where he placed 12th.
 After the 2011 World Wrestling Championships, however, Cuba's wrestling federation suspended him for two years for alleged difficulties with weight management.
-At a crossroads, he moved to Italy, where his ex-wife is from.
+At a crossroads, he moved to Italy, where he would gain citizenship due to his marriage to fellow wrestler Dalma Caneva.

 Career in Italy

 In 2015, Chamizo made his world debut for Italy and won a gold medal.
 Before then, no Italian had won a world or Olympic freestyle wrestling gold medal since 1980.

 From there, Chamizo won three more world-level medals, including a bronze medal at the 2016 Summer Olympics and a gold medal at the 2017 world competition.
 Overall, Chamizo won four world-level medals for Italy and two world-level championships.

-At the 2022 World Wrestling Championships in Belgrade, Serbia, he won the bronze medal by defeating Soner Demirtaş 5–3 in the men's freestyle 74 kg third-place match, but his medal was canceled due to doping and given to Soner Demirtaş.
+At the 2022 World Wrestling Championships in Belgrade, Serbia, he won the bronze medal by defeating Soner Demirtaş 5–3 in the men's freestyle 74 kg third-place match, but his medal was canceled due to doping and given to Demirtaş.
 He was only suspended for three months.

 He won the silver medal at the 2023 European Wrestling Championships in Zagreb, Croatia, losing 3–1 to Tajmuraz Salkazanov of Slovakia in the men's freestyle 74 kg final match.
 He reached the final by defeating Dzhabrail Gadzhiev of Azerbaijan 9–4 in the second round, Soner Demirtaş 8–6 in the quarterfinals, and Ali-Pasha Umarpashaev of Bulgaria 9–0 in the semifinals.

 Chamizo competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
 He was eliminated in his fourth match and he did not qualify for the Olympics due to controversial judging.
-Several days later Chamizo claimed he was offered a bribe of 300 thousand dollars to deliberately lose a match, an offer that he rejected.
+Several days later Chamizo claimed he was offered a bribe of 300 thousand dollars to deliberately lose a match to Turan Bayramov, an offer that he rejected.
 Weeks after the tournament, the refereeing body that officiated the match were suspended by the UWW, however, the result could not be changed.
+Still, he qualified for the Olympics when spots were reallocated after Russian and Belarusian wrestlers were declared ineligible.